 If you follow a color coded portion control plan (like the 21 Day Fix), then the above recipe (serving over a slice of bread) would be 1 yellow, 1 red, 3 1/2 green and 1 tsp.
 Over a bed of greens or 2 large romaine lettuce leaves would be: 4 green, 1 red and 1 tsp

-How would you like to try more Fixate recipes?
-This recipe for Grandma’s Tomato Sauce really brings me back home to my childhood.and this sauce was the base of so many recipes I enjoyed growing up.
+Are you interested in trying more Fixate recipes?
+This recipe for Grandma’s Tomato Sauce really brings me back home to my childhood.
+This sauce was the base of so many recipes I enjoyed growing up.